6-Characteristics of progressive, liberal Christian-humanist churches and fake Bible teachers

 Many of these teachers use catchphrases like “name it, claim it!”
-If you do this, think, and act this way, God will bless you.
+God will bless you if you do this, think, and act this way.

 “Superficial Christianity made a lot of money and elevated a lot of charlatans,” apologist John MacArthur.
 However, MacArthur himself is criticized for his family’s wealth.

-Preachers, authors, and Bible teachers active in social media, who are associated with faulty preaching:
+Preachers, authors, and Bible teachers active on social media who are associated with faulty preaching:

 Ann Voskamp (500K followers)